 E.3 The Resettlement and Rehabilitation policy is based on the basic principle that the project affected persons should improve their living standards in the post resettlement period and share the benefits of the project.
 The RAP has been prepared as per the provisions laid down in RAA 2008 and the Entitlement Matrix as approved by Railway Board.
-A New Entitlement Matrix (at Table 3.2 A) has been prepared (subject to approval from Railway Board) in line with the RFCT-LARR, 2013 for cases where the land compensation award has not been declared or compensation has not been disbursed amongst the majority of land losers in any affected village by January 1, 2015 as per the RFCT-LARR Ordinance of December 2014.
 Due care has been taken to avoid or minimize land acquisition and involuntary resettlement impacts by exploring all viable alternatives and to ensure adequate rehabilitation package and expeditious implementation of rehabilitation process with the active participation of affected families.
 RAP aims at providing additional assistance to take special care for weaker sections like SC/ST/Vulnerable groups.